maxfierke/fincher/README.md

 ## Limitations

-`fincher` is early stages and has some notable limitations:
+`fincher` has some notable limitations:

 * The current displacement and replacement strategies are not context-aware. i.e. they do not make judgements based on the content of the source text and whether the replacement or displacement makes sense grammatically.
-This will probably change.
-* Source text scanning (rightly or wrongly) happens on a rotating 4K buffer (so you could feed it multi-GB source text, if you wanted to) and the `IOScanner` does not handle regex matching across buffer boundaries.
+* Source text scanning happens on a rotating 4K buffer (so you could feed it multi-GB source text, if you wanted to), but the `IOScanner` does not handle regex matching across buffer boundaries.
 Therefore, the `--[word|char]-offset` parameters are not applied exactly, but will make minimum guarantees about the offset.
-* Does not yet take input from `STDIN`, so it cannot be piped to yet.
-(It does however, output to `STDOUT`.)

 ## Development